pixlsus/website/src/articles/siril-tutorial/index.md

 The resulting aligned and stacked image will be saved as `Lights\r_db_pp_light_stacked.fit`.

 7. At this step, you can also save the resulting image as JPEG, TIFF, PNG, etc. for further processing in your favorite image editor.
-On the menu, just click on *File* > *Save As*, and pick the image format you wish (or right-click on the RGB windows and pick the format that best suits you)
+On the menu, just click on *File* > *Save As*, and pick the image format you wish (or right-click on the RGB windows and pick the format that best suits you).

-#### 5. Post-processing the image
+#### Post-processing the image

 Siril can do some more or less specialized post-processing to your image.
 I found it interesting to use.